During the menopause, a woman’s hormone levels will significantly drop, which can cause a range of symptoms that are often out of our control.

 Likewise, water-based lubricants can also be applied to ease discomfort or pain when having sex.
 Here, products which contain glycerine should be avoided, since they have been known to increase irritation and burning.
 Petroleum jelly is also best avoided, particularly when using latex condoms, since it can cause the material to break down.

 These self-medication methods are best recommended for those whose symptoms are less severe and do not require medical intervention.

 For those patients who are experiencing vaginal atrophy as a direct result of menopause, a doctor may prescribe them with vaginal oestrogen in order to replace the oestrogen which has been lost.
 This is the most effective way to treat the symptoms of vaginal dryness in post-menopausal women.

 Topical oestrogen can be prescribed in several different forms, depending on the patient.
 The most common methods include; vaginal pessaries (the placing of pills inside the vagina), vaginal rings, or vaginal creams.
-The GP will be there to discuss the right method for the patient, based on their body, lifestyle and what they will find most comfortable.
+The GP will be there to discuss the right method for you.

-In general, all of these treatments work in the same way and are just as good as each other at relieving vaginal atrophy symptoms.
-It normally takes a few weeks to notice any positive changes and most women will find better relief when using it in combination with a suitable vaginal moisturiser or lubricant.
+In general, all of these treatments work in the same way to relieve vaginal atrophy symptoms.
+It normally takes a few weeks to notice any positive changes.
+Most women will find better relief when using it in combination with a suitable vaginal moisturiser or lubricant.

 Hormone Replacement Therapy (HRT)

 Those who suffer from the more extreme symptoms of menopause, which may include hot flushes and night sweats, might be prescribed HRT.
 This treatment works to replace the lost hormones in the body and can be taken in several ways, including patches, gels, tables and implants.
 Not all of these will be effective nor right for a patient, so HRT is often about trial and error.